 To be fair, MapReduce is certainly not the first model of parallel computation that has been proposed.
-The most prevalent model in theoretical computer science, which dates back several decades, is the PRAM [77, 60].15 In the model, an arbitrary number of processors, sharing an unboundedly large memory, operate synchronously on a shared input to produce some output.
+The most prevalent model in theoretical computer science, which dates back several decades, is the PRAM [77, 60].
+In the model, an arbitrary number of processors, sharing an unboundedly large memory, operate synchronously on a shared input to produce some output.
 Other models include LogP [43] and BSP [148].
+For reasons that are beyond the scope of this book, none of these previous models have enjoyed the success that MapReduce has in terms of adoption and in terms of impact on the daily lives of millions of users.